Appeals court finds Trump's tariffs illegally used emergency power, but leaves them in place for now

-WASHINGTON (AP) — A federal appeals court ruled Friday that President Donald Trump had no legal right to impose sweeping tariffs but left in place for now his effort to build a protectionist wall around the American economy.
+WASHINGTON (AP) — A federal appeals court ruled Friday that President Donald Trump had no legal right to impose sweeping tariffs on almost every country on earth but left in place for now his effort to build a protectionist wall around the American economy.

 The U.S. Court of Appeals for the Federal Circuit ruled Trump wasn’t legally allowed to declare national emergencies and impose import taxes on almost every country on earth, a ruling that largely upheld a May decision by a specialized federal trade court in New York.

+“It seems unlikely that Congress intended to ... grant the President unlimited authority to impose tariffs,” the judges wrote in a 7-4 ruling.

-But the 7-4 court did not strike down the tariffs immediately, allowing his administration time to appeal to the Supreme Court.
+But they did not strike down the tariffs immediately, allowing his administration time to appeal to the Supreme Court.

 The president vowed to do just that.
 “If allowed to stand, this Decision would literally destroy the United States of America,” Trump wrote on his social medial platform.